-The NEA Committee on Radiation Protection and Public Health (CRPPH) has actively supported the open process initiated by the International Commission on Radiological Protection (ICRP) to revise its radiological protection recommendations.
+The NEA Committee on Radiological Protection and Public Health (CRPPH) has actively supported the open process initiated by the International Commission on Radiological Protection (ICRP) to revise its radiological protection recommendations.
 Whilst the ICRP has no formal power to impose its recommendations, legislation in most countries adheres to them closely.
 NEA member countries in the Asia-Pacific area have played an important role in this revision process.
 The specific views of these members were addressed in three regional conferences on the evolution of the system of radiological protection held in Tokyo in October 2002, July 2004 and July 2006.
 The publication of these new ICRP recommendations and the success of the previous Tokyo conferences have led the CRPPH to organise a Fourth Asian Regional Conference to discuss the next steps after their publication and implementation.

 Specifically, the objectives of this conference are to: